 When writing your technical proposal and overall bid to the government, keep in mind the purpose of the proposal evaluation component of your government RFP.
 Your proposal development should focus on the stated evaluation criteria and make sure that you write in a fashion that not only allows the agency to properly evaluate you.
 Your bidding efforts should also focus on beating your competition.
 You should implement both focuses as you write your proposal.
 When considering the purpose of the evaluation component of your government proposal:

 - Do not make vague statements;

 - Support each of your assertions with factual;

 - Tell the government HOW you will do each element of the PWS

 Explanation is critical: Tell the government why your technical proposal and approach will meet the government’s RFP objective.
-Keep in mind that this evaluation component of your proposal writing efforts is one of the most heavily rated of federal contract proposals.
+Keep in mind that this evaluation component of your bidding efforts is one of the most heavily rated of federal contract proposals.

-Staffing is one area that you must explain in government proposal writing: The agency typically has government estimates and if your proposal suggests higher or lower, without any explanation, then the agency make try to prove a technical proposal risk and therefore disqualify you for award.
+Staffing is one area that you must explain when developing your technical approach: The agency typically has government estimates and if your proposal suggests higher or lower, without any explanation, then the agency make try to prove a technical proposal risk and therefore disqualify you for award.

-Need consultants to provide proposal training classes or help with the evaluation component of government proposal writing?
+Need consultants to provide proposal training classes or help with the evaluation component of government proposals?
 Call our proposal writers at 1-866-601-5518.